Voglia di volare

 Voglia di volare ("Desire to Fly") is an Italian miniseries starring Gianni Morandi and Claude Jade.

-The pilot Davide has left his wife Barbara.
+Pilot Davide has left his wife Barbara.
 Their daughter, Adreina, stays with Davide.
 Davide's father, a stubborn farmer suffering from dementia, had never accepted his German daughter-in-law, Barbara.
 Adreina would like to get rid of Davide's new partner, Valerie, a model, and would like for her parents to get back together.
-Barbara, meanwhile, pairs up with Steve Carrington, a brutal US-General, with whom Adreina also doesn't get along.
+Barbara, meanwhile, pairs up with Steve Carrington, a brutal US-General, with whom Adreina also does not get along.
 Adreina spreads rumors that Davide and Barbara are getting back together, causing Valerie to leave.
 Adreina, spurned by a love interest, attempts suicide.
 Barbara leaves Steve because he beat her, and Davide takes her in.
 They reconcile and decide to start over, slowly.